Duncan Mackenzie: Professional career

 Appointed field supervisor of the excavation of Phylakopi by the British School at Athens, he worked closely with a team of professional archaeologists including Arthur Evans and David George Hogarth.
 They were investigating the provenance of Mycenaean pottery as defined by Heinrich Schliemann.
 After a few years they realised that Phylakopi was not going to yield that information.
 The evidence pointed toward Crete.
 Evans and Hogarth left Phylakopi, while MacKenzie stayed on to wind the excavation down.

 Within a few years the secession of Crete from the Ottoman Empire opened opportunities to excavate there.
 Hogarth was the first to discover it.
 He sent for Evans immediately, as the Phylakopi crew had been a very close-knit team.
 Purchasing the land at Knossos, Evans began excavation, sending for the third member of the team, MacKenzie, who took up his old position as supervisor of excavation.
 In her book on the Evans family (of which she was the latest member, being Arthur's half-sister), Time and Chance, Joan Evans gives this verbal portrait of MacKenzie in his prime:

-Mackenzie was a Scot with an inaudible Highland voice, a brush of red hair, an uncertain temper, a great command of languages, and great experience in keeping the records of an excavation.
-Arthur Evans recognised his gifts, and endured his suspicious temper and his valetudinarian ways with exemplary patience.

 Hogarth left for other excavations and then other careers, but Evans and MacKenzie collaborated so closely on the excavation of Knossos and theorisation about it that the ideas of the two men are not distinguishable from each other.
 MacKenzie kept the day book, or log of daily discoveries and served as a middle man between Evans and the inhabitants of Crete.
 MacKenzie also wrote contributions of his own.
 The British connotation of "assistant" does not convey the true relationship.
 A PhD and professional archaeologist in his own right, MacKenzie was every bit the peer of Evans, His position as second-in-command was only a social convention.
 The two would work together for the next thirty years, long after the excavation was complete (1905).
 MacKenzie remained as curator of the site, taking up residence in the new Villa Ariadne constructed as headquarters in 1906 on the hill above the site.
 Prior to then the archaeologists resided and worked in a Turkish house below the site, which leaked apparently irreparably and provided difficult access to the site.